MrinankGaur/Shopalytics/README.md

 ### Database Schema (`schema.prisma`)

-The schema is designed with a multi-tenant architecture, where all core data (Products, Customers, Orders, LineItems) is isolated by a `tenantId`.
+The schema is designed with a multi-tenant architecture, where all core data is isolated by a `tenantId`.
+The current schema includes support for abandoned checkouts and enhanced customer analytics.

 ```prisma
 generator client {